theArjun/ead-notes/notes/development-process-management/source-code-management.md

 | A failure in the central server terminates all the versions.
 Eg: If the central server is down, all the developers will be unable to access the repository. | A failure in the main server does not affect the development.
 Eg: If the central server is down, all the developers will be able to access the repository.|
 | Eg: Mercurial | Eg: Git |

-> Key Index: Definition, Local Repostiory, Speed, Interet Connection, Main Focus, Failure, Example, Figure etc.
+> Key Index: Definition, Local Repostiory, Speed, Internet Connection, Main Focus, Failure, Example, Figure etc.